mrnguyener21/sql-codewars/hackerrank.md

 JAPANESE CITIES NAMES
 query the names of all the japanese cities in the city table. the countrycode for japan is JPN select NAME from CITY where COUNTRYCODE = 'JPN'

+WEATHER OBSERVATION STATION 1
+Query a list of CITY and STATE from the STATIOn table select city, state from station